DarrylJF/gatsby-starter-netlify-cms/src/pages/index.md

     info: please note that the studio is based upstairs and may be unsuitable for those with mobility problems
 opening:
-  title: opening times
+  openingTitle: opening times
-  time: 10am - 5pm
+  openingTimes: 10am - 5pm
-  days:
+  openingDays:
     - tuesday,
     - wednesday,
     - thursday,